will4skill/algo-review/README.md

 **Hint:**
 1. Create a Trie data structure
 2. Insert all words into trie
+3. Maintain visited set to avoid duplicate letters
-3. DFS over mxn board, searching for your words
+5. DFS over mxn board, searching for your words * backtrack by pushing to visited before dfs and popping from visited after dfs *

 ```python3
 class TrieNode: